XeroHero/adlist/README.md

 # AdList for PiHole Ad Blocking System

+NB: Importing all these ad-lists will occupy approx 2.4GB of disk space on your EC2 VM/Raspberry Pi.
+Please ensure you provision enough space for the operation.

 Split into 24MB chunks, to ease uploading to GitHub.
 Enjoy ad-free browsing experience :)

 Credits to the orinal poster of the block list